Fresiamay17/YoutubeAPI-Sample/README.md

 # YoutubeAPI-Sample

-It's just a sample code that can run using http://jsfiddle.net.
+A sample code that have a customize control using Youtube API.

+Author: Jessica Carolina M. Rodriguez
+Date: August 30, 2018